VishnuPrem/fmt_star_ros/README.md

 # FMTstar-planner

 This repository provides a path-planning ROS service which uses Heuristic FMT*(Forward Marching Tree) planner for 2D ROS occupancy grids in ROS to generate asymptotically optimal paths at a rate much faster than state of the art algorithms like RRT* and PRM*.
+A heuristic was added to the planning algorithm FMT* described in this [**paper**](https://arxiv.org/pdf/1306.3532.pdf)

 <p align="center"><img src="fmtstar.gif" width="700" height="700">
 </p>